janegilring/posts/jeffbrown/azure-automation-2/azure-automation-2.md

 From the module page, I can search the module for the cmdlets and functions to verify it has what I need.
 From here, I can select the **Import** action at the top.
 Once the import is successful, I need to navigate the **Modules gallery** and perform the same steps for the *Az.Resources* module so I can use the *Get-AzResourceGroup* in my runbook.

 The imports can take a few minutes, but you can verify the status by navigating back to **Shared Resources > Modules**.
 In this list of modules, verify the module import progress in the **Status** column.
 From this **Modules** page, also note there are options to import a custom module.
-Select the **+ Add a module** and select a .zip file that contains the module code.
+Select the **+ Add a module** and choose a .zip file that contains the module code.
 Note that the module code's file name must match the file name of the zip file.
 Importing custom written module is a fantastic feature of Azure Automation that allows you to write a runbook to fit any scenario.

 ## Connect to Azure from PowerShell Runbook

 Back in the Automation Account, I will create a new runbook that will connect to Azure and retrieve my resource groups.
 In the Automation Account, navigate to **Process Automation > Runbooks**, then select **+ Create a runbook**.
 From here, input a name for the runbook, select the PowerShell runbook type, then select **Create**.

 In the **Edit PowerShell Runbook** window, I need to write code that will retrieve the information stored in **AzureRunAsConnection**.
-For this, I can use the command *Get-AutomationConnection* and specify the name of the Run As connection.
+For this, I use the *Get-AutomationConnection* cmdlet and specify the name of the Run As connection.
 If I store the connection information to a variable, I can reference the tenant ID, application ID, and certificate thumbprint in the *Connect-AzAccount* cmdlet to authenticate to my Azure tenant.

 ```powershell